 How to improve your piano technique

 The best way to learn piano technique is to play as many different pieces as you can.
 You will learn something from each of them.
 As you do this, pay attention to what things feel like.
-Notice when things work, and when they don’t work.
-Your brain will learn automatically.
+Also, notice when things work, and when they don’t work.
+Your brain will automatically learn how to improve your piano technique.

 How to master piano technique

-To learn technique from the ground up, I recommend the following posts of mine:
+To learn technique from the ground up, I recommend you check out my online course: Mindful Piano Basics.

 What is the proper posture at the piano?